HieronimusMorgan/webhooks-android/README.md

 ---

-## License
+## 📜 License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this library as per the terms of the license.
+You are free to use, modify, and distribute this module as per the terms of the license.

 ---

-Enhancements include detailed descriptions, improved formatting, and structured examples for better clarity and usability.
-Let me know if further refinements are needed!
+This module is ideal for **developers looking to monitor app crashes in real time** and ensure seamless error tracking using **Discord Webhooks**. 🚀📡